 For Karim, the art of conversation comprises more than just a friendly chat.
-He’s found that stepping back can prove equally helpful in learning about people – a skill that proves invaluable in his role as Restaurant DANIEL’s General Manager.
+He’s found that stepping back can prove equally helpful in learning about people – a skill that proves invaluable in his role as Restaurant DANIEL’s Regional Manager.

 It is, ironically, his gregarious side that has played a major part in his career path.
 Following his graduation from the Institut Paul Bocuse in Lyon, France, Karim was serving at the Bocuse d’Or international culinary competition when one of his guests turned out to be Chef Jean-Pierre Dubray of the Ritz-Carlton in San Francisco.
 He immediately introduced himself and handed Chef Dubray his resume.
 A long shot, he thought, but within a couple of months, Karim was on a plane to California to join the Ritz-Carlton team in opening its new location in Half Moon Bay.